ruhani-j/boardventure-boardgame/proposal.md

 - Programming Language: JavaScript

-- Integrated Development Environment (IDE): We can use Visual Studio Code, PyCharm, Thonny, or any text editor that supports Python.

-- Version Control: GitHub will be used for version control, allowing us to collaborate effectively and track changes made by each member.

 - Program: P5js, used as the website for us to make our code.

 **b.
 Hardware:**

-- A computer/laptop for each team member with Python installed.
+- A computer/laptop for each team member.

 - Access to the internet for research and collaboration.